MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/environment-setup.md

 ### [How to enable developer mode in the web service](#tab/service)

-To develop a Power BI visual, enable custom visual developer mode in Power BI service.
+To develop a Power BI visual in the Power BI service, enable custom visual *developer mode*.
+This setting stays enabled until you disable it.
-To enable this option, follow the instructions in this section.

 1. Go to [Power BI developer settings](https://app.powerbi.com/user/user-settings/developer-settings?experience=power-bi).